Skip to content

 CDN Paths

-This path contains release 1.0.0 (no pre-release version).
-All releases within major version 1 will be available in the /v1/ directory.
+All releases within a major version are available in the /v{major}/ directory.

-Because minor and patch changes do not include breaking changes, you can safely use the latest version to keep the widget up-to-date without needing to manually change for every version.
+Because minor and patch changes should not include breaking changes, you can usually use latest within a major version.

 When breaking changes are released, they will be versioned under a new major version directory (eg. /v2/2.0.0).
 You will need to manually update to this new version if you are on a previous major version.